 Also, every company does its own math.
 One may decide that inexperience should increase your rate by 150 percent.
 Another might increase your rate by just 120 percent.

 In general, parents adding a teenage driver to the family policy should expect premiums to at least double.

 - You can expect rates to drop a bit every year or two, depending on the insurance company, not just at age 25.

 - Grades matter.
-A good student discount can range from 5 percent to as much as 25 percent.
+Discounts for teenagers, such as a good student discount, can range from 5 percent to as much as 25 percent.

 - Tickets matter.
 Accidents matter.
 Because you are already paying higher rates, your premiums go up much more dramatically when surcharges are applied.